Teen optimistic about future after suffering cardiac arrest

 “It’s almost like starting over with a newborn,” Sherry said.

-Right now, being able to play sports and drive again are the two main goals of the 16-year-old.
+Right now, being able to play sports and drive again are the two main goals for the 16-year-old.

 Terry and Sherry want to urge parents and students, especially athletes, to go to a cardiologist to check for signs of this condition or any other heart conditions that may come up unexpectedly.
 Sherry said Victoria had to get her required physical before playing softball for her high school but that it wasn’t a complete physical and didn’t check for symptoms of this condition.